 We provide training for community health workers so that they can provide comprehensive eye care at the primary care level.
 This helps catch and treat eye diseases at earlier stages.

-Cure Blindness Project has grown beyond the Himalayas to tackle needless blindness in over 30 countries in South Asia, sub-Saharan Africa and South America with core countries of Bhutan, Ethiopia, Ghana, India and Nepal.
+Cure Blindness Project has grown beyond the Himalayas to tackle needless blindness in 30 countries in South Asia, sub-Saharan Africa and South America with core countries of Bhutan, Ethiopia, Ghana, India and Nepal.

 This region’s proximity to Nepal made it a logical place for Cure Blindness Project to expand with direct care and training opportunities to increase local capacity.
 We began working here in 2004 in collaboration with the Qinghai Tibet Research Institute to complete a new eye care center in Xining, Qinghai Province.